Best Practices for Network Setup

 The most important parts of a network are its hardware and connection speed.
 Learn what hardware to use, what not to use, and how fast your network needs to be.

-Modem/Router Combos & Network Switches
+No Modem/Router Combos or Network Switches

-In addition, do not use a switch in your network setup.
+Also, do not use a switch in your network setup.
 Some network switches contain features that can block ShopKeep from performing certain register functions.

-Don’t Use Public WiFi
+No Public WiFi

 Check Your Coverage